-The SQL CREATE TYPE command is used to create a user-defined object type, which is stored in the Advanced Server database.
+The SQL CREATE TYPE command creates a user-defined object type, which is stored in the EDB Postgres Advanced Server database.

-These user-defined types can then be referenced within SPL procedures, SPL functions, and .NET programs.
+You can then reference these user-defined types in SPL procedures, SPL functions, and .NET programs.

-The basic object type is created with the CREATE TYPE AS OBJECT command along with optional usage of the CREATE TYPE BODY command.
+The basic object type is created with the CREATE TYPE AS OBJECT command with optional use of the CREATE TYPE BODY command.

-To use an object type, you must first create the object type in the Advanced Server database.
+To use an object type, you must first create the object type in the EDB Postgres Advanced Server database.
 Object type addr_object_type defines the attributes of an address:

 Object type emp_obj_typ defines the attributes of an employee.
-Note that one of these attributes is object type ADDR_OBJECT_TYPE as previously described.
+One of these attributes is object type ADDR_OBJECT_TYPE, as previously described.
 The object type body contains a method that displays the employee information:

 The following listing is a complete .NET program that uses these user-defined object types:

-The following .NET types are defined to map to the types in Advanced Server:
+The following .NET types are defined to map to the types in EDB Postgres Advanced Server:

-A call to EDBConnection.GlobalTypeMapper.MapComposite maps the .NET type to the Advanced Server types:
+A call to EDBConnection.GlobalTypeMapper.MapComposite maps the .NET type to the EDB Postgres Advanced Server types:

 A call to EDBCommandBuilder.DeriveParameters() gets parameter information for a stored procedure.
 This allows you to just set the parameter values and call the stored procedure: